Costly Multidimensional Screening: Omitted Proofs

-Because the set of binding constraints is preserved, the objective takes the same \textit{form} before and after perturbation.
-We show that the objective weakly increases on the parts involving $x_k,x_{k+1},\dots, x_{o-1}$ (which may be an empty set) and strictly increases on the parts involving $x_o$ (which always exist).
-To start, fix some $j \in \{k,k+1,\dots,o-1\}$.
-Plugging \eqref{eq:t} into the objective of \eqref{eq:finite} and collecting terms involving $x_j$ gives
+The proof of this lemma is deferred to the end.
+Note that by construction $x$, $\tilde{x}$ always satisfy the conditions in \Cref{lem:form}.
+Applying \Cref{lem:form} to $x$, $\tilde{x}$ gives $\mathbf{T}[\tilde{x}] = \varphi(S, \tilde{x})$, where $S$ is the running maximum index set of $x$.
+We show that the objective of \eqref{eq:finite}, after plugging in $\varphi(S, \,\cdot\,)$, weakly increases on the parts involving $x_k, x_{k+1}, \dots, x_{o-1}$ (which may be an empty set) and strictly increases on the parts involving $x_o$ (which always exist).